mehtaharsh16/daniel.feldroy.com/posts/thirty-minute-rule.md

 ### What if someone asks me questions and I'm too busy to answer them?

 Gently guide the person to others who can help them, or to online help methods.
-Or suggest a time when you aren't busy for them to ask for help.
+Or suggest a time when you will have time to answer their questions.